CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

 Given that we can create many different degree plans for a curriculum, we are interested in finding those plans that best suit the needs and backgrounds of particular students.
 For instance, a transfer student with existing college credits will require a different degree plan than a new student who has no prior college credit.
 Similarly, a student may not have the background necessary to take the first math course in a curriculum, necessitating the addition of a prerequisite math class as a part of that student's degree plan, etc.

 Below we describe a number of different techniques for creating degree plans.
-In [Basic Degree Plans](@ref) we describe a number of straightforward techniques that can be used to create degree plans that are minimally feasible (feasible degree plans are defined below).
+In [Basic Degree Plans](@ref) we describe some simple techniques that can be used to create degree plans that are minimally feasible (feasible degree plans are defined below).

 The methods decribed in [Optimized Degree Plans](@ref) are more sophisticated, and make use of optimization techniques that allow you to build in more constraints and objectives as a part of the degree plan construction process.
-In order to use these you must install additional Julia optimiztion packages as well as solver.
-For installation instructions see ...

 ## Basic Degree Plans